mxagar/P1_Facial_Keypoints/README.md

 ### How to Use This

-The implementation has a research side-project character, thus most of the code is contained in enumerated Jupyter notebooks which should be executed in order and from start to end; note that the data loader and the model definition are in separate scripts imported in the notebooks.
+The implementation has a research side-project character, thus, most of the code is contained in enumerated Jupyter notebooks which should be executed in order and from start to end; note that the data loader and the model definition are imported in the notebooks from separate scripts.

-I you want to train the model, you should consider doing it on a machine with powerful GPUs, although that is not a necessary condition.
+I you want to train the model, you should consider doing it on a machine with (powerful) GPUs, although that is not a necessary condition.

 ### Dependencies